ctemelkuran/gittigidiyor-graduation-project-ctemelkuran/docs/loan-application/apply-to-loan.md

-# Save Customer
+# Apply For Loan

-Saves a new customer to the database.
+Customer can apply for a loan.
+If the customer doesn't exist it is created and the application can be processed.
+A Sms message is sent to customers phone number.
+Only phone numbers from Turkey are accepted.
+A customer can apply for loan multiple times.

 **Request URL**